-With regard to consumers with disabilities, a panelist noted that only Suspilne, 1+1, and Pryamyi channels include sign language or subtitles for certain programs.
+With regard to consumers with disabilities, Zakusylo noted that only Suspilne, 1+1, and Pryamyi channels include sign language or subtitles for certain programs.
 Despite the law on the state language, a considerable number of websites do not provide a Ukrainian version.
 The online sector has almost no websites adapted for people with poor sight, but some assistive applications and browser solutions are available.

 No groups are precluded from access due to legal or social norms, although geography can be an issue.
-A panelist added that Hungarian speaking citizens living in the Zakarpattya region's Berehiv district only have access to Hungarian-produced news about Ukraine.
-One panelist noted that following the switch from analog to satellite television, viewers in the Ukraine border regions mostly access TV stations of neighboring countries - in particular, widely available Russian channels.
-Consumers can receive Russian television via satellite.
-However, since 2017, the Ukraine government has blocked free access to Russian television channels and social networks, along with hundreds of online media sources from Russia and occupied Crimea and Donbas.
-Advanced Internet users can still access these outlets through tools such as virtual private networks
+Kisilyova added that Hungarian speaking citizens living in the Zakarpattya region's Berehiv district only have access to Hungarian-produced news about Ukraine.
+Sergeyev noted that following the switch from analog to satellite television, viewers in the Ukraine border regions mostly access television stations of neighboring countries - in particular, widely available Russian channels.

 To obtain a contract for covering activities of state authorities, local media may exercise self-censorship or set an informal agreement with the local government.
-They can also avoid covering the authorities as journalists, and just place government press releases for money, noted a panelist.
+They can also avoid covering the authorities as journalists, and just place government press releases for money, noted Zakusylo.